julianlam/feps/fep/ef61/fep-ef61.md

 ### Location hints

-When ActivityPub object containing a reference to another actor is being constructed, implementations SHOULD provide a list of gateways where specified actor object can be retrieved.
-This list MAY be provided using the `gateways` query parameter.
-Each gateway address MUST be URI-encoded, and if multiple addresses are present they MUST be separated by commas.
+When ActivityPub object containing a reference to another actor is being constructed, implementations SHOULD provide a list of gateways where the specified actor object can be retrieved.
+Each gateway address MUST be URI-encoded and combined with the `@gateway` query parameter.
+The resulting pair MUST be appended to the query component of an URI.

 Example:

 ```
-ap://did:key:z6MkrJVnaZkeFzdQyMZu1cgjg7k1pZZ6pvBQ7XJPt4swbTQ2/actor?gateways=https%3A%2F%2Fserver1.example,https%3A%2F%2Fserver2.example
+ap://did:key:z6MkrJVnaZkeFzdQyMZu1cgjg7k1pZZ6pvBQ7XJPt4swbTQ2/actor?@gateway=https%3A%2F%2Fserver1.example&@gateway=https%3A%2F%2Fserver2.example
 ```

 This URI indicates that object can be retrieved from two gateways: